don1997/csm/Resources/Windows_Install_Tutorial/tut.md

 Now we have the software to finally install and run our project.
 Next we need to clone our repo.

 1. For organizational purposes lets make a new directory to store our Cloned repos.
-   1. If you want to do all of this in the terminal then simply open up a new powershell instance and use `mkdir Clones`.
+   1. If you want to do all of this in the terminal then simply open up a new powershell instance and use `mkdir Clones`(Note: Do not make folders/files or edit anything in \System32.).
 This will create a Clones directory in your \Users directory.
 Then simply `cd Clones` and you should be good to do the next step.
     ![image](make_Clones.PNG)
 2. Run the command in the directory you wish to store your repos `git clone https://github.com/don1997/csm.git`
 3. Now cd into our newly cloned repo.